aivcec/ChatApp/README.md

 **TODO**

-The core of the application is done, but I may add additional improvements, such as Firebase database simplifications/optimizations, textfield validators etc.
+The core of the application is done, but I may add additional improvements, such as Firebase database simplifications/optimizations.

 **References**